PennLINC/qsirecon/docs/builtin_pipelines.rst

 ``amico_noddi``
 ===============

-This workflow estimates the NODDI :footcite:p:`noddi` model using the implementation from AMICO :footcite:p:`amico` and tissue fraction modulation described in :footcite:p:`parker2021not`.
+This pipeline estimates the NODDI :footcite:p:`noddi` model using the implementation from AMICO :footcite:p:`amico` and tissue fraction modulation described in :footcite:p:`parker2021not`.
 Images with (modulated) intra-cellular volume fraction (ICVF), isotropic volume fraction (ISOVF), (modulated) orientation dispersion (OD), root mean square error (RMSE) and normalized RMSE are written to outputs.